 The Level Of Protection

-Mod podge however is very easy to apply.
-Since the paste has great adhesion, you don’t even need to sand for it to stick, unlike varnish.
+Mod podge is easier to apply.
+Since the paste has great adhesion, you don’t need to sand for it to stick.
 As long as the surface is clean and without grease or oils, it will stick.

-Overall, varnish and mod podge are great items and they can both do just about the same thing.
+Overall, varnish and mod podge are great finishes and they can both do just about the same thing.
 But for a proper finish, it’s best to use mod podge as a part of prep work for sticking wood together while varnish should be used as the final coat.